Our Review Process

 Now that you’ve seen our top picks for the best cat litter in Canada, let’s take a closer look at the factors we considered when making our selections.
 Let’s start with a quick overview of the different types of cat litter then delve deeper into the features of a quality litter.

-The Main 3 Types Of Cat Litter
+The Main 3 Types of Cat Litter

 When it comes to cat litter, there are countless distinctions.
 Though you could easily break each of these categories down into greater detail, we’ll cover the main three types of litter: clay, crystal, and biodegradable.